imJignesh/iti/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+## WordPress Category Reflection & Maintenance

+The following is a summary of how WordPress categories are reflected in this React/Next.js website:

+1. **Automatic UI Reflection**: New categories added to WordPress will show up automatically in the "All Categories" list and category filters on the Blog page.
+This is because the code fetches categories dynamically from the WordPress API.
+2. **Dynamic Category Pages**: Navigating to a category via `example.com/category/new-category-slug` will work automatically and display the correct posts.
+3. **Sitemap Updates**: The `sitemap.xml` is fully dynamic and will automatically include new categories and their posts.
+4. **Short URLs & Redirects**: Shorthand URLs (e.g., `example.com/new-category` instead of `example.com/category/new-category`) will **NOT** reflect automatically.
+These depend on the `CATEGORY_SLUGS` list in `next.config.mjs`.
+5. **Update Script**: To sync short URLs, you must run `npm run update-categories`.
+This script fetches the latest slugs and updates your config file, which then requires a server restart/redeploy.
+6. **SEO Data**: New categories will use fallback SEO settings (WordPress description + generic title) unless you manually add them to the `categorySeoMap` in `src/pages/category/[category-slug].js`.

+In summary: Main content and sitemaps reflect automatically, but shorthand redirects and optimized SEO require manual updates or running the update script.